tldr-pages/tldr/pages/linux/salloc.md

 `salloc`

-- Execute the specified command synchroneously on a node in the cluster:
+- Execute the specified command synchronously on a node in the cluster:

 `salloc {{ls -a}}`

-- Only allocate nodes fulfiling the specified constraints:
+- Only allocate nodes fulfilling the specified constraints:

 `salloc --constraint={{(amd|intel)&gpu}}`